isomerpages/govtech-stp/pages/about.md

 ----

-<sup>1</sup> The term “Sponsor” refers to the company or government agency making the application on behalf of the traveller.
+<sup>1</sup> The term “Sponsor” refers to the company or government agency making the application on behalf of the traveller

 <sup>2</sup> The term “host” refers to the company or government agency that receives the traveller in the destination country.

 ![image](/images/sg-cn-fastlane-sm.png)